langtonhugh/website_academic/content/project/r-teaching/index.md

 ## R for social scientists

 I am a qualified instructor for [Data and Software Carpentries](https://carpentries.org/), and supported colleagues in teaching the [social science workshop](https://datacarpentry.org/r-socialsci/).

+## A Beginner’s Guide to Statistics for Criminology and Criminal Justice Using R

+Co-authored a textbook introducing R for criminology students.
+Currently in press with Springer.